frconor-ebook/meditations/_posts/2025-12-03-increase-my-faith.md

 "...and this is why Our Lady is proclaimed blessed, happy.
 Fidelity is always based on *fides*, on faith, and it only cracks when that faith is weakened."

 Faith can also weaken.
-We might sometimes feel or think or experience a certain weakening of our faith, and that\'s when we have to cry out with greater strength: 'Increase my faith, my hope, my charity.'
+We might sometimes feel or think or experience a certain weakening of our faith, and that's when we have to cry out with greater strength: 'Increase my faith, my hope, my charity.'

 And we know that every time that we receive the sacraments---in Holy Communion and in Confession---we get an increase of those supernatural virtues so that over the course of our lives, these spiritual treasures are growing in our souls.
 We come to live that faith in a concrete way, unobtrusively.